Mind Technologies: Humanities Computing and the Canadian Academic Community

 The application of computing technology to the arts and humanities has been a topic of increased focus in the post-secondary environment.
 With growing understanding of how these applications can serve the ongoing mission of humanities research, teaching, and training, technology is playing a larger role than ever before in these disciplines.

 Arising in part from a joint venture between the Consortium for Computers in the Humanities / Consortium pour ordinateurs en sciences humaines (COCH/COSH; now SDH/SEMI, the Society for Digital Humanities / Société pour l’étude des médias interactifs) and the Social Sciences and Humanities Research Council (SSHRC), Mind Technologies is the first volume to broadly document the internationally significant work of the Canadian academic community in the area of humanities computing.

 Raymond Siemens is Canada Research Chair in Humanities Computing and Distinguished Professor in the Faculty of Humanities at the University of Victoria.
-Director of the Digital Humanities Summer Institute and founding editor of the electronic scholarly journalEarly Modern Literary Studies.
+He is the founder of the electronic scholarly journal Early Modern Literary Studies.

 David Moorman is a Senior Policy Advisor with the Social Sciences and Humanities Research Council of Canada.
 His responsibilities include developing policies and support programs for research infrastructure.
 Dr. Moorman holds a PhD in History from the University of Ottawa.